With

 was after.

-I added some subtle streaking with both the light and darker oils.
+I added some subtle streaking.
 The

-items on display in the open locker were painted and the exhaust exit
+items on display in the open locker were brush painted and the exhaust pipe was given a light wash of grey.

-too glossy so two fine coats of matt varnish mixed with a little buff
+Without any oil fading the decals and the metalwork areas still remained glossy so two fine coats of matt varnish mixed with a little buff

 were added.
 With the highlights and shadows dealt with and now having a

-nice matt surface again I was now happy to proceed with some dirt and
+nice matt surface again I was happy to proceed with some dirt and

 dust effects.